Payarc/payarc-sdk-python/README.md

 ### Object `payarc.applications`
 ##### Object `payarc.applications` is used by Agents and ISVs to manage candidate merchant when acquiring new customer.
 As such you can create, list, get details, and manage documents required in boarding process.
     create - this function add new candidate into database.
-See documentation for available attributes, possible values for some of them and which are mandatory. list - returns a list of application object representing future merchants.
+See documentation for available attributes, possible values for some of them and which are mandatory. status - this function returns status of the candidate merchant (application).
+It is possible to check if it is in Submitted, Approved, Declined, Draft or other status. list - returns a list of application object representing future merchants.
 Use this function to find the interested identifier. retrieve - based on identifier or an object returned from list function, this function will return details delete - in case candidate merchant is no longer needed it will remove information for it.